 I’ve spent years researching and studying the 440 Six Pack engine.
-The Six Pack is one of those engines known by every muscle car lover.
+It is one of those engines known by every muscle car lover.
 This makes people wonder about their specs.
 Therefore, let’s answer, what are the 440 Six Pack specs?

 The 440 Six Pack has 440 cubic inches, a 4.32″ bore and 3.75″ stroke, 390 horsepower @ 4,700 RPM and 490 ft. lbs. of torque @ 3,200 RPM.
 It has a compression ratio of 10.5:1, 3-2 bbl carburetors, 2.08″ intake valves and 1.74″ exhaust valves.
 The Six Pack’s cam has a lift of .450″ intake and .458″ exhaust.

-This article will examine the 440 Six Pack in more detail.
+This article will examine the engine in more detail.
 I’ll take a look at the camshaft, intake manifolds, carburetors, crankshaft, connecting rods, cylinder heads and pistons.
 I’ll also examine the torque specifications, production and casting numbers.

 440 Six Pack or 6BBL Specs: 1969-1971

 Some people want to know, what is a 440 Six Pack engine?
 A 440 Six Pack engine is a 440 cubic inch engine made by Chrysler for Dodge muscle cars.
 It’s called a Six Pack because it has three 2 barrel carburetors.